Pharmaceuticals in the Environment

 We are committed to understanding and managing the environmental impacts of our products throughout their life cycles—from discovery through manufacturing, use and disposal.
 This includes all products in our portfolio, whether they are small molecules, biologics or vaccines.

 Pharmaceutical compounds have been found to enter the environment primarily through the use of medicines by humans and animals, and the subsequent excretion into wastewater treatment systems, water bodies or soil.
 Other potential environmental routes include manufacturing wastewater discharges and waste disposal.

-We use the information from our risk assessments to establish or update our internal, compound-specific Environmental Quality Criteria (EQC), which are used to assure that wastewaters discharged from our facilities do not contain residual products that present a risk to human health or the environment.
-Manufacturing facilities are required to use these EQC, along with industry-accepted risk-assessment methods, to establish procedures for managing and controlling active pharmaceutical ingredients (APIs) in their wastewater.
+We use the information from our risk assessments to establish or update our internal, compound-specific Environmental Quality Criteria (EQCs), which are used to confirm that wastewaters discharged from our facilities do not contain levels of residual products that present a risk to human health or the environment.
+Our manufacturing facilities are required to use these EQCs, along with industry-accepted risk-assessment methods, to establish procedures for managing and controlling active pharmaceutical ingredients (APIs) in their wastewater.

 We also provide EQC information to suppliers that manufacture pharmaceutical compounds for us and have initiated detailed assessments of our suppliers to better understand and address potential impacts.
 Our production facilities have, or will be provided with, API-treatment technology to ensure that our wastewater meets these EQCs after treatment.
 Our facilities are also required to incinerate any product-containing solid waste streams, unless restricted by local regulation.